Rock-n-Roll-CRC/Rock-n-Roll-CRC/README.md

 ###

-<p align="left">I am a front-end web developer from Ukraine who loves taking part in changing the modern web by building well-designed and easy-to-use websites.
+<p align="left">I am a 20 years old front-end web developer from Ukraine who loves taking part in changing the modern web by building well-designed and easy-to-use websites.
 P.S.
-In my spare time, I usually find myself choosing between learning a new language or putting a couple of hours into exploring the open world of a good RPG game :)</p>
+In my spare time, I usually find myself choosing between learning a new language and putting a couple of hours into exploring the open world of a good RPG game :)</p>

 ###